jessykim/star-WARs-card-game/README.md

 ## Icebox Items 🧊
 - Add animation of sliding cards
 - Include audio for dealing and flipping cards
+- Cards drawn on WAR are staggered so user can see how many cards are drawn
 - Allow user to pick their Star Wars character